The Wonderful Wildlife and Nature of Namibia: Self-Drive

 Scenic self-drive via the foothills of Brandberg Mountain to Damaraland.
 Optional activities include visiting the Twyfelfontein Rock Engravings (World Heritage Site), Burnt Mountain and the Organ Pipes.
 On arrival at the lodge take a guided nature walk or relax in your beautiful surroundings at the lodge.

-Optional: Morning in Damaraland to look for desert adapted elephants in the Aba-Huab River.
+A morning guided tour in Damaraland to look for desert adapted elephants in the parched Aba-Huab River valley.
 Then drive to Etosha National Park.
 Enjoy animals coming to you at the camp's famous waterhole.

 Staying at Okaukuejo Camp.
 Includes Breakfast and Dinner.